| | AMMAN begin your stay in the capital, Amman, known in

 of ancients sites.
 The first city you come upon is Madaba, "the City of

 Mosaics".
-Madaba's chief attraction -in the contemporary Greek Orthodox church of St. |
+Madaba's chief attraction -in the contemporary Greek Orthodox church of St. | | George- is a

 wonderfully vivid, sixth-century Byzantine mosaic map showing Jerusalem and other holy